CVAInformatik/mInt/README.md

 It uses what must be  the simplest version of multiplication known, sometimes called  "Russian Peasant Multiplication", which is not very fast, but still usable for just playing around.

 Various 'improvements' (mostly for speed )  can be enabled by #defines : a variant of Karatsuba multiplication and  a variant of Schoolbook multiplication taking advantage of the 30 bit range.
-They do not add any functionality to the basic code, just speed improvements.
+They do not add any functionality to the basic code, just speed improvements ( 'Schoolbook' appears to be 3 times as fast as 'Russian Peasant').
 They will push the LOC count up above the 500 LOCs, but not by much.

 Apropos speed: Compared to yabInt and pInt, I've tried to keep the number of allocations of temporary mInt copies down, eg.  a-=b is implemented as a =  -(-a+b), reusing the += code and avoiding changing the sign of b.